Filtering

 • Your list updates instantly based on your selections.

-• (Optional) Export or message the filtered leads directly.
+• (Optional) Export or message the filtered contacts directly.

 💡 Pro tip: Filters persist across sessions, so you can revisit your previous search view.